Rezonality/zep/CONTRIBUTING.md

 ## How Can I Contribute?

 This document is incomplete, but either report an issue or send a pull request!
+In your pull request, add the following comment:

+`@all-contributors please add @your-user-name for code`

+This will add you to the list of the contributors on the readme page, once your PR is accepted.
+You can also use 'docs', 'tests', etc. depending on your contribution.